 Rule Out Medical Problems

-If this is a new behavior, it's important to rule out medical problems.
+If your dog's peeing on beds is a new behavior, it's important to rule out medical problems.
 Underlying illnesses in dogs that are known to cause dogs to have accidents, include urinary tract infections, the presence of bladder stones or urinary crystals and kidney infections.

 Other conditions known to increase drinking such as Cushing's disease, diabetes mellitus, and kidney diseases are too a potential culprit.